 In these exchanges we see that each spouse is trying to anticipate each other’s needs regarding the task at hand, as well as attending to other features of the setting and concurrent activities.
 Adam opens a bottle of his wife’s favorite wine and turns on music they enjoy; Cheryl asks about helping with the food preparation and checks with her husband on where he would prefer her to put the newspaper he had been reading.

 When couples coordinate together, however, there is also the potential for counter-collaborative communication, which may produce tension and lead to conflict.
-In the following example, David is preparing dinner, which is particularly challenging for him since he only recently began to take on cooking responsibilities.
-He attempts to appease his wife, Julie's, numerous queries, demands, and requests, which target him repeatedly throughout the dinner-making activity.
+In the following example, David is preparing dinner, which is particularly challenging for him because he only recently began to take on cooking responsibilities.
+He attempts to appease his wife, Julie’s, numerous queries, demands, and requests, which target him repeatedly throughout the dinner-making activity.

 David: I’m making such a mess.